-Offer combination NRT or combination bupropion/NRT as the first-line treatment options to patients wanting to quit.
-Varenicline can be considered as a second-line treatment option.
+Offer combination NRT, combination bupropion/NRT, or varenicline as first-line treatment options to patients wanting to quit.

 Special Populations

 Women

 When working with women who use tobacco, different tobacco cessation approaches may need to be considered.
 Women smokers have higher relapse rates compared to men.56 Women may smoke more in social settings and are more concerned about weight gain.
 These concerns are common reasons for relapse.